taqwaalmohammedi/DisasterM3/reuse_analysis.md

-# Architectural Reuse Analysis: Integrating MONITRS Design Patterns
+# Architectural Reuse Analysis: Integrating MONITRS Design Patterns (Task 6)

 This analysis evaluates the engineering choices embedded within the MONITRS framework and details how a unified dataset abstraction layer seamlessly resolves multi-modal ingestion barriers across diverse remote sensing benchmarks.

 ---

-### 1. Identified Reusable Design Pattern
+## 1. Identified Reusable Design Pattern

 A prominent engineering challenge in multi-modal disaster management datasets involves handling heterogeneous sensor inputs and spatial variations (such as matching historical reference patches with post-disaster satellite tiles across varying resolutions).

 MONITRS circumvents this structural friction by leveraging a modular implementation of the **Adapter Pattern** within its data loading sequences: